 |

 This very

-in comfortable brand new air-conditioned passenger vans round-trip from San Diego, nightly hotels, several meals,
+guests in each spacious crewcab, van or SUV) round-trip from San Diego, nightly hotels, several

 knowledgeable nature interpretation and the most outdoor enjoyment and learning

 you'll find anywhere!
-The rear seats are always removed from our vans for comfort and
+The rear seats are generally removed from our vans for comfort and

-luggage, and radios connect the us for sharing information en route.
+luggage, and radios connect each vehicle for sharing information en route.
 This

 program is limited

-to twenty-some congenial guests.
+to the first 16 congenial guests.
 Reserve now.
 Call or e-mail Piet &

+|